KyozuFR/BotBienpreter/readme.md

 **No spaces, no line breaks.**
-Then put the link of the project "bienpreter.com" and the amount with this syntax:
+Then put the link of the project "bienpreter.com" and the amount in the file "lien.txt" with this syntax :

 link|amount